Cyberwarfare by Russia: Cyberattacks

 2008 cyberattacks on Russia, South Ossetia, Georgia, and Azerbaijan.
 One identified young Russian hacker said that he was paid by Russian state security services to lead hacking attacks on NATO computers.
 He was studying computer sciences at the Department of the Defense of Information.
 His tuition was paid for by the FSB.

+The Russian invasion of Ukraine in February 2022 saw renewed interest in information warfare, with the widespread dissemination of propaganda and misinformation on social media, by way of a large-scale Russian propaganda campaign on social media, especially in countries that abstained from voting on the United Nations Resolution ES-11/1 such as India, South Africa, and Pakistan.
+Bots played a disproportionate role in the dissemination of pro-Russian messages and amplified its proliferation in early-stage diffusion, especially on platforms like Twitter, where pro-Russian messages received ~251,000 retweets and thereby reached around 14.4 million users.
+Of these "spreaders", around 20.28% of the spreaders are classified as bots, most of which were created at the beginning of the invasion.

+Europe

+In 2023, authorities in the Czech Republic exposed a Kremlin-funded influence operation called Voice of Europe based in Prague and led by pro-Russian figures, including Ukrainian politician Viktor Medvedchuk.
+The outlet was part of a covert network aiming to sway European politics by channeling funds to far-right and Eurosceptic politicians while amplifying pro-Kremlin narratives.
+Investigations by Czech intelligence in 2024 revealed that this Russian-financed network attempted to bribe European lawmakers and influence elections (including the 2024 European Parliament election), using local intermediaries to promote Kremlin positions.
+The exposure of the Voice of Europe operation highlighted a broader pattern of Russian cyber-enabled interference across European Union member states, combining traditional hacking with financial subversion and disinformation campaigns to undermine European unity.

 Estonia

 In April 2007, following a diplomatic row with Russia over a Soviet war memorial, Estonia was targeted by a series of cyberattacks on financial, media, and government websites which were taken down by an enormous volume of spam being transmitted by botnets in what is called a distributed denial-of-service attack.
 Online banking was made inaccessible, government employees were suddenly unable to communicate via e-mail, and media outlets could not distribute news.
 The attacks reportedly came from Russian IP addresses, online instructions were in Russian, and Estonian officials traced the systems controlling the cyberattacks back to Russia.
 However, some experts held doubts that the attacks were carried out by the Russian government itself.
 A year after the attack NATO founded the Cooperative Cyber Defence Centre of Excellence in Tallinn as a direct consequence of the attacks.

 In response to the 2022 Russian invasion of Ukraine, Estonia has removed a Soviet-era tank monument near Narva.
 After its removal, Estonia was subject to "the most extensive cyberattack" since the 2007 cyberattacks.